TrelisPay/WooCommerce-svn/tags/1.0.21/ReadMe.txt

 = How much are transaction fees? =

-If gasless payments are turned on, the merchant pays for Ethereum transaction fees (gas).
-Otherwise, the customers pays for gas.
-Trelis does not charge a transaction fee on top of this.
+There are no blockchain or transaction fees for the first $1,000 in volume per month.
+For further details on pricing see [docs.Trelis.com](https://docs.Trelis.com)

 = What currencies are supported? =

-* Trelis supports WooCommerce stores with the following currencies: USD, EUR, BRL, GBP, CNY, JPY, INR, CAD, RUB, KRW, AUD, MXN, IDR, SAR, CHF, TWD, PLN, TRY, SEK, ARS, NOK, THB, ILS, NGN, AED, MYR, EGP, ZAR, SGD, PHP, VND, DKK, BDT, HKD, COP, PKR, CLP, IQD, CZK, RON, NZD .
+* Trelis supports WooCommerce and MemberPress stores with the following currencies: USD, EUR, BRL, GBP, CNY, JPY, INR, CAD, RUB, KRW, AUD, MXN, IDR, SAR, CHF, TWD, PLN, TRY, SEK, ARS, NOK, THB, ILS, NGN, AED, MYR, EGP, ZAR, SGD, PHP, VND, DKK, BDT, HKD, COP, PKR, CLP, IQD, CZK, RON, NZD .
 * Customers will be charged in USDC.
 * Alternately, this plugin allows merchants to directly price products in USDC or ETH.
 * This plugin **will not work** for products priced in other currencies.

 = What is the maximum payment amount? =

-* The maximum payment amount is 100 USDC or 0.1 ETH.
-Reach out to [Support](https://docs.trelis.com/support) to inquire about our enterprise offerings.
+* The maximum payment amount is 100 USDC for unregistered accounts.
+Register for higher amounts at [Trelis.com](Trelis.com).

 = What are the terms and conditions of using Trelis Crypto Payments? =

 * Users of Trelis Crypto Payments plugin with Trelis' api must agree to Trelis' [Terms of Service](https://docs.trelis.com/terms-of-service) as a condition of use.

-= Why aren't payments showing as gasless? =

-* Merchants can only offer gasless payments to customers if they have prepaid gas credits.
-Gas credits can be purchased at Trelis.com and must be purchased from the same account from which the api keys are generated.
-Further, payments will default to standard (i.e. customer pays for gas) if gas costs exceed 5% of the transaction amount.

 == Screenshots ==